jorger31/jorger31/README.md

 ## Objective
 My current objective is to take in as much knowledge so that I can better prepare myself for the IT industry.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Help Desk Support position to gain fundamental knowledge.
+My journey in information technology has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to join a Help Desk Support position to gain fundamental knowledge.

 ## Skills